Monthly Archives: August 2011

 This combination of grits with fresh corn, tomatoes, and chili peppers is an inviting summer dish — good for a weekend brunch or for dinner.
 Stoneground grits are more flavorful than those available in supermarkets; they’re available in natural food stores and well-stocked supermarkets with natural foods sections.
 Photos by Hannah Kaminisky.

 If you need fresh ideas for making healthy school lunches, leftovers can save the day.
 For lunchtime fare for grown-up tastes beyond sandwiches, these ideas are for you.
 Admittedly, your first-grader may not relish this style of lunch fare (for him or her, see Vegetarian and Vegan School Lunch Recipes and Tips) but your high […]

 For Jews around the world, early fall is the beginning of a new year, marking Rosh Hashana, the Jewish New Year.
-Here are recipes and menus for the vegan and vegetarian table.
+Here are vegan Jewish new year recipes and menus for the vegan and vegetarian dinner table.
 Rosh Hashana is more than a New Year’s celebration.
-The holiday’s ancient roots are as a harvest festival, and enjoyment of the abundant produce […]
+The holiday’s ancient roots are as a harvest festival, and […]